Marcia S. Krieger: Early life and education

-Born in Denver, Colorado, Krieger graduated from Lewis and Clark College with her Bachelor of Arts degree in 1975 and later from University of Colorado School of Law with a Juris Doctor in 1979.
+Born in Denver, Colorado, Krieger graduated from Lewis and Clark College with her Bachelor of Arts degree in 1975 and later from University of Colorado Law School with a Juris Doctor in 1979.

-Legal career
+Career

 Following law school graduation, Krieger worked in private practice in Colorado from 1979 to 1994.
 In 1994 she became a United States Bankruptcy Judge for the District of Colorado where she worked until her nomination to the federal bench in 2002.
-Krieger was also an Adjunct lecturer for the University of Colorado from 1999 to 2001.
+Krieger was also an Adjunct lecturer for the University of Colorado at Boulder from 1999 to 2001.

 Federal judicial career

-Krieger was nominated to the United States District Court for the District of Colorado by President George W. Bush on September 10, 2001 to a seat vacated by Daniel B. Sparr, who assumed senior status.
+Krieger was nominated to the United States District Court for the District of Colorado by President George W. Bush on September 10, 2001 to a seat vacated by Judge Daniel B. Sparr, who assumed senior status.
 Krieger was confirmed by the Senate on January 25, 2002 and received her commission on January 30, 2002.
-She served as the Chief Judge from January 1, 2013 to March 3, 2019.
+She served as the chief judge from January 1, 2013 to March 3, 2019.
 She assumed senior status on March 3, 2019.